Alistair Gentry

 I was a founder of Market Project: professional and economic research by artists (2010-2013), which was funded by Arts Council England.
 Until the gallery’s closure in 2012 I was an Associate Artist at ArtSway, having worked with them in various capacities since 2002.
 For most of my career I’ve worked collaboratively with other artists, writers, designers, actors, architects, scientists and audiences and I still do.
 I constantly seek new opportunities to make, exhibit and talk about my work, to perform or do readings, and to forge new and lasting connections with interesting people or places, so I really welcome enquiries and communication.

-I post regularly on Twitter, and it’s still a good place to reach me and ask questions if you want to, even though obviously Space Karen has ruined it and filled it with Nazis.
-For that reason I’m also on Bluesky.
+I used to post regularly on Twitter until Nazi Space Karen ruined it and filled it with fascists.
+I’m now on Bluesky instead.
 You can also contact me via the BIO/CV menu at the top of this page.
-My critical writing about contemporary art has been published by Axisweb, Disability Arts Online, Unlimited, a-nGaragelandThe Guardian, and Sluice magazine; I’ve written a column about artist-led spaces and the independent/non-profit sector of the arts for every single issue of Sluice since it started!
+My critical writing about contemporary art has been published by Axisweb, Artquest, Disability Arts Online, Unlimited, a-nGaragelandThe Guardian, and Sluice magazine; I’ve written a column about artist-led spaces and the independent/non-profit sector of the arts for every single issue of Sluice since it started!